KeliLanguage/compiler/test/README.md

 <expected output>
 ```

-To show output in Keli, simply use anonymous constant, for example:
+To show output in Raw., simply use anonymous constant, for example:

 ```
 = "hello world"